Digital electronics: Design issues in digital circuits

 Digital circuits are made from analog components.
-The design must assure that the analog nature of the components does not dominate the desired digital behavior.
+The design must ensure that the analog nature of the components does not dominate the desired digital behavior.
 Digital systems must manage noise and timing margins, parasitic inductances and capacitances.

 Bad designs have intermittent problems such as glitches, vanishingly fast pulses that may trigger some logic but not others, runt pulses that do not reach valid threshold voltages.

 Additionally, where clocked digital systems interface to analog systems or systems that are driven from a different clock, the digital system can be subject to metastability where a change to the input violates the setup time for a digital input latch.

 Since digital circuits are made from analog components, digital circuits calculate more slowly than low-precision analog circuits that use a similar amount of space and power.
 However, the digital circuit will calculate more repeatably, because of its high noise immunity.

 Automated design tools

 Much of the effort of designing large logic machines has been automated through the application of electronic design automation (EDA).

-Simple truth table-style descriptions of logic are often optimized with EDA that automatically produce reduced systems of logic gates or smaller lookup tables that still produce the desired outputs.
+Simple truth table-style descriptions of logic are often optimized with EDA that automatically produces reduced systems of logic gates or smaller lookup tables that still produce the desired outputs.
 The most common example of this kind of software is the Espresso heuristic logic minimizer.
 Optimizing large logic systems may be done using the Quine–McCluskey algorithm or binary decision diagrams.
 There are promising experiments with genetic algorithms and annealing optimizations.

 To automate costly engineering processes, some EDA can take state tables that describe state machines and automatically produce a truth table or a function table for the combinational logic of a state machine.
 The state table is a piece of text that lists each state, together with the conditions controlling the transitions between them and their associated output signals.

 Often, real logic systems are designed as a series of sub-projects, which are combined using a tool flow.
 The tool flow is usually controlled with the help of a scripting language, a simplified computer language that can invoke the software design tools in the right order.
 Tool flows for large logic systems such as microprocessors can be thousands of commands long, and combine the work of hundreds of engineers.
 Writing and debugging tool flows is an established engineering specialty in companies that produce digital designs.
 The tool flow usually terminates in a detailed computer file or set of files that describe how to physically construct the logic.
 Often it consists of instructions on how to draw the transistors and wires on an integrated circuit or a printed circuit board.